 No matter your age, marital status, or sexual orientation our licensed staff will tailor treatment to the needs of the couple.
 We pride ourselves on valuing one's culture, race, religion, and gender as key components of identity within couples counseling.

 Couples therapy provides couples with a safe space to allow for open communication with a third-party (therapist) to identify patterns of behavior or communication that are negatively impacting the couple and/or the family unit.
 Many times, as hard as they try to resolve the conflict on their own, couples may continue to fall back into learned patterns that affect the couple’s ability to relate and connect with each other, eventually eroding and straining the relationship.
+The goal of couples and marriage counseling is to help resolve conflicting patterns and behaviors that prevent a healthy progression of the relationship.
+Couples therapy is designed to provide insight into these patterns and identify strategies for changing behavior and communication.
+Our counselor’s help couples apply goal-oriented efforts toward building a healthy relationship based on respect, support and trust.

 At Clarity Clinic, our skilled clinicians are trained in several different evidence-based approaches to working with couples.
 Some of the treatment strategies used include: